dtmaster/PyTest_VSCODE/README.md

 git test using vscode

-This messages are edited from Vscode
+This messages are edited from Vscode : Push Test

+Style Changed : pull Test